High-risk pregnancy doctors in Virginia

 - Fetal growth or development concerns

-- Personal or family history of birth abnormalities
+- Personal or family history of birth abnormalities or genetic conditions

 - Placenta problems, including placenta previa, placenta accreta or placental abruption